 Like other members of the mint family, catnip (Nepeta cataria) is an aromatic herb.
 Catnip is famed for the effect that it produces on some of our feline friends.
 Its fragrance drives them wild, affording their human companions good cheap entertainment.
 Catnip is but one of the catmint plants, all of which have fragrant leaves.

 While catnip attracts cats, bee balm (Monarda didyma) attracts hummingbirds.
-It is another member of the mint family.
+It's another member of the mint family.
 Along with yarrow, it has one of the showier flowers of the plants in the herb category.

 Lavender (Lavandula) is virtually synonymous with "fragrance."
-Perhaps the best known of the aromatic herbs, it is a staple of potpourris; both its flowers and its leaves, especially after drying, have a wonderful smell.
+Perhaps the best known of the aromatic herbs, it's a staple of potpourris; both its flowers and its leaves, especially after drying, have a wonderful smell.
+Lavender thus bridges the gap between plants with aromatic foliage and those with flowers that are strongly-scented, other examples of the latter being:

 Other Plants With Aromatic Leaves